safe-global/safe-eth-py/README.rst

 If you want to add Safe Smart Account support for a new chain you must `open a new issue <https://github.com/safe-global/safe-eth-py/issues/new?assignees=&labels= add-new-address&projects=&template=add_safe_address_new_chain.yml&title=%5BNew+chain%5D%3A+%7Bchain+name%7D>`_.

-Once the issue is created or edited, an automatic validation will be executed.
-Finally, the Safe team will create and merge an automatic PR (Pull Request) from the issue with the necessary changes.
+Once the issue is created or edited, an automatic validation will be executed and a **Pull Request** will be created if everything is ok.
+Finally, the Safe team will review and merge the automatic **Pull Request** generated from the issue.

 Ethereum utils
 --------------